The biblical symbolism of north, south, east, west, up and down in dreams – plus real dream examples.

 And finally… remember that God always brings hope for change and a positive future.
 So even dreams that initially seem negative (like going down) are there to explain what season we are in and why things are happening to us – and to help us make course corrections if necessary.

-The biblical meaning of right and left, and front and back, in dreams; plus real dream examples.
+The biblical symbolism of right, left, front and back in dreams, what they mean in practice, with real dream examples.

 Are dreams in the bible?
 What does the bible say about dreams?
 Includes over 70 bible references on the subject.